-This Is the Only Way You Should Be Cleaning Your Underwear
+This is the Only Way You Should Be Cleaning Your Underwear

 We've got tips on how to get those nasty germs out for good.

-Your clothes have that lovely detergent scent fresh out of the laundry, so you feel confident putting those clean clothes on.
+Your clothes have that lovely detergent scent fresh out of the laundry, so you feel confident putting those clean undies on.
 But hold on—those fabrics might not be as clean as you thought, and your cleaning methods are to blame.

 The average pair of clean underwear still contains about 0.1 grams of feces and could hold up to 10 grams, according to a Journal of Infection study led by Charles Gerba, PhD, microbiology professor at the University of Arizona.